 More generally, the packet ordering problem in parallel systems is not new.
 It has been already discussed in the works on ATM switches.
-For example, [27] answered the challenge of limited sequence number field size in the packet header, and [28] answered the problem of correct ordering with packet loss possibility.
+For example, [28] answered the challenge of limited sequence number field size in the packet header, and [29] answered the problem of correct ordering with packet loss possibility.
 However, those works did not try to reduce the reordering delay.

-Finally, there are also research works on packet reordering in switches [29], [30].
+Finally, there are also research works on packet reordering in switches [30], [31].
 However, those works assume equal processing times for all packets, and therefore their solutions cannot apply to our case.

 The rest of the work is organized as follows.
-We first define our system model in Section II.
-Then we provide insights on the impact of the phase processing delay variability in Section III.
-We further present our proposed algorithms in Sections IV and V, and discuss their possible implementation variations in Section VIII.
-The theoretical model of the reordering algorithms is provided in Section VI.
-Last, we present simulation results in Section VII, before concluding in Section IX.
+We first define our system model in Section 2.
+We further present our proposed algorithms in Sections 3 and 4.
+The theoretical model of the reordering algorithms is provided in Section 5.
+Last, we present simulation results in Section 6, before concluding in Section 7.

-II.
-SYSTEM MODEL AND PROBLEM FORMULATION
+2 SYSTEM MODEL AND PROBLEM FORMU-LATION

-A. System Model
+2.1 System Model

 Consider a network processor (NP) with N processing elements (PEs), which can also be general-purpose CPU cores.
 We allow for any load-balancing scheme.
 Therefore, each arriving packet can be allocated to any arbitrary PE for processing.
-As commonly assumed, we consider a single stream of incoming packets [16], [20], [24], [25], [31].
-We allow arbitrary arrival times of the packets, and assume infinite buffer sizes.
+As commonly assumed, we consider a single stream of incoming packets [17], [21], [25], [26], [32].
+We allow arbitrary arrival times of the packets.
 Also, we neglect the different priority levels of the flows.
 The management of the packets in the NP is performed with packet descriptors, which hold all the necessary information for packet processing, including pointers to the packets in the main buffer.
+Each packet is processed in the processing element (PE) core up to completion, without preemption or redirection to another PE.